Naturality and mapping class groups in Heegaard Floer homology: Simplifying moves on Heegaard diagrams

 \begin{lemma} Let $\mathcal{F} \colon D^2 \to \FV(M,\g)$ be a generic 2-parameter family.
 Then there exists a polyhedral decomposition $\mathcal{P}$ of $D^2$ adapted to $\mathcal{F}$.
-Furthermore, given a triangulation of $S^1$ such that each 1-cell contains at most one bifurcation point of $\mathcal{F}$ and satisfies~(\ref{item:short}), then we can choose $\mathcal{P}$ such that it extends this triangulation. \end{lemma}
+Furthermore, given a triangulation of $S^1$ such that each 1-cell contains at most one bifurcation point of $\mathcal{F}$ and satisfies Condition~(\ref{item:short}) of Definition~\ref{def:adapted}, then we can choose $\mathcal{P}$ such that it extends this triangulation. \end{lemma}

 \begin{proof} First, choose the 2-cells of $\mathcal{P}$ containing the points of $V_0$ using Theorem~\ref{thm:2-param}, all taken to be sufficiently small, and denote by $N(V_0)$ their union.
-Pick short arcs transverse to $V_1 \setminus N(V_0)$ such that Proposition~\ref{prop:1-param} applies to each, and such that there is an arch through each boundary point of $V_1$ lying inside $S^1$.
+Pick short arcs transverse to $V_1 \setminus N(V_0)$ such that Proposition~\ref{prop:1-param} applies to each, and such that there is an arc through each boundary point of $V_1$ lying inside $S^1$.
 These will all be 1-cells of $\mathcal{P}$.
 Next, as in Proposition~\ref{prop:rectangle}, connect the endpoints of neighboring 1-cells intersecting $V_1$ so that we obtain a collection of rectangles that, together with~$N(V_0)$, completely cover $V_1$.
 The rectangles are 2-cells of $\mathcal{P}$.
 Finally, we subdivide the remaining regions until the attaching map of each 2-cell becomes an embedding.
 This is possible if we choose sufficiently many 1-cells intersecting $V_1$.
 It is apparent from the construction that $\mathcal{P}$ is dual to a bordered polyhedral decomposition of $D^2$ refining the bordered stratification $\mathfrak{S}(\mathcal{F})$.
 If we are already given $\mathcal{P} \cap S^1$, then the extension to $D^2$ proceeds in an analogous manner. \end{proof}

-If $\mathcal{P}$ is adapted to the generic 2-parameter family $\mathcal{F} \colon D^2 \to \FV(M,\g)$, then we label each edge of $\mathcal{P}$ with the type of move that occurs as we move along it, which is either a diffeomorphism isotopic to the identity if the edge does not cross $V_1$, or a generalized handleslide, a $(k,l)$-stabilization, or birth/death of a null-homotopic $\a/\b$ curve if the edge does cross $V_1$.
+If $\mathcal{P}$ is adapted to the generic 2-parameter family $\mathcal{F} \colon D^2 \to \FV(M,\g)$, then we label each edge of $\mathcal{P}$ with the type of move that occurs as we move along it, which is either a diffeomorphism isotopic to the identity if the edge does not cross $V_1$, or a generalized handleslide, a $(k,l)$-stabilization, or birth/death of a redundant $\a/\b$ curve if the edge does cross $V_1$.

 \begin{definition} Let $\mathcal{F} \colon D^2 \to \FV(M,\g)$ be a generic 2-parameter family and $\mathcal{P}$ an adapted polyhedral decomposition.
 A choice of Heegaard surfaces

 is \emph{coherent} with $\mathcal{P}$ if, for every edge $e$ of $\mathcal{P}$ with $\partial e = \mu - \mu'$, the isotopy diagrams $[H(\mathcal{F}(\mu),\S_\mu)]$ and $[H(\mathcal{F}(\mu'),\S_{\mu'})]$ are related as indicated by the label of $e$.
 A \emph{surface enhanced polyhedral decomposition of $D^2$ adapted to $\mathcal{F}$} is a polyhedral decomposition of $D^2$ adapted to $\mathcal{F}$, together with a coherent choice of Heegaard surfaces. \end{definition}